deanobarnett/ganbaru/README.md

 This gem makes some assumptions on your stack at the moment:

 - You are using RSpec for testing.
-- You have access to AWS SQS.
+- You have access to Redis.

 ## How it works

 ### Leader

-- Create 3 queues, `tests`, `results`, `kill`.
+- Create list in Redis
-- Gather all spec files and batch load them into `tests`.
+- Gather all spec files and load them into Redis.
-- Poll and report on `results` until all specs have returned a result.
-- Send `kill` signal to all workers.
-- Delete all queues.

 ### Worker

 - Start Rails/Test environment.
-- Check for `kill` message.
-- Take items from the `tests` queue and run them.
+- Take items from the Redis queue and run them.
-- Send result message to the `results` queue.

 ## Installation